Yann-1975/JADE/README.md

-# BELLA_VITA
+# JADE

 This project is for the developers digital portfolio.

 ## Overview

-BELLA_VITA is designed as a digital portfolio platform for developers.
+JADE is designed as a digital portfolio platform for developers.
 It allows users to showcase their work, skills, and achievements in a modern, organized way.

 ## Features